 To Apply for the Following Sociology Scholarships:

-If continuing graduate students are interested in scholarship funding, the deadline is March 21st.
+If graduate students are interested in scholarship funding, the deadline is March 20th.
 Scholarships are awarded annually each Spring and are distributed over two semesters (Fall and Spring) contingent upon full-time enrollment (for Graduate students a minimum of 6 hours) and solid academic standing.
 To apply, students should send a letter of application explaining their background, specific sociological areas of interest, and the characteristics that make them a good candidate for scholarship support.
 Along with the letter of application, please include a current résumé or curriculum vitae, an unofficial SHSU transcript, and two letters of recommendation.
 Please send all application materials via e-mail to Dr. Jason Konefal (firstname.lastname@example.org).
 The filename of each attached document must include the applicant’s name; for example: “KonefalApplicationLetter.”
 Applications will also be accepted via U.S. Mail to Dr. Jason Konefal, Department of Sociology, SHSU, Huntsville, TX 77341-2446.
 For additional inquiries regarding scholarships, please contact Dr. Jason Konefal

 Students who are new to our program (just entering next semester) may also apply for scholarships.
 Please contact the Director of Graduate Studies for more information.

 Applications for scholarships are due each Spring by March 20th.

 Please note that applicants need to submit only one set of application materials to be considered for all scholarships.

 The Ramsey Woods Scholarship

 Available to full-time graduate students in Sociology.
 Preference is given to students with interests in Rural Sociology or Inequality.
 Awarded annually (for Fall and Spring semesters) on the basis of academic accomplishments and interest.
 (Award amounts vary.)

 The Ruth A. De Blanc Scholarship

-Available to full-time (6 or 9 credit hours per semester) graduate students in Sociology.
+Available to full-time graduate students in Sociology.
 Awarded annually (for Fall and Spring semesters) on the basis of financial needs and academic accomplishments.
-(Awards amounts vary.)
+(Award amounts vary.)